-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-Filed by the Registrant

-Filed by a Party other than the Registrant 0

-Checl k the appr opriate box:

-0 nary Proxy Statement

-0 Only (as permitted by Rule 14a-6(e)(2))

-$\boxtimes$ ve Proxy Statement

-0 ve Additional Materials

-0 Solicitii ng Material Pursuant to §240.14a-1 2

-Chimerix, Inc.

-(Name of Registrant as Specified In Its Charter)

-N/A

-1) Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Paym ent of Fili ing Fee (Check the appropriate box

-$\boxtimes$ required.

-0 Fee cor mputed on table below per Exchang ge Act Rules 14a-6(i)(1) and 0-11.

-1 Title of each class of securities to which transaction applies:

-2 Aggregate number of securities to which transaction applies:

-3 Per unit price or other underlying filing fee is calculated and state h value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the ow it was determined):

-4 Proposed maximum aggregate va lue of transaction:

-5 Total fee paid:
+Filed by the Registrant Registrant \boxtimes Filed by a Party other than the Registrant 0 Checl the appro opriate box: o Prelimi nary Proxy Statement o Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes o Definiti ve Additional Materials o Soliciting Material Pursuant to §240.14a-12 Chimerix, Inc. (Name of Registrant as Specified In Its Charter) N/A (N Name of Person(s) Filing Proxy Statement, if other than the Registrant) aym ent of Fili ng Fee (Check the appropriate box) \boxtimes No fee required.
+0 Fee cor nputed on table below per Exchang ge Act Rules 14a-6(i)(1) and 0-11.
+1 Title of each class of securities to which transaction applies: 2 Aggregate number of securities to which transaction applies: 3 Per unit price or other underlying filing fee is calculated and state h value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the ow it was determined): 4 Proposed maximum aggregate va lue of transaction: 5 Total fee paid:

-() וטומו וכב חמונו.

-0 box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid sly.
+neviou sly.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

 1 Amount Previously Paid:

 2 Form, Schedule or Registration Statement No.:

 3 Filing Party:

 4 Date Filed: